-Christensen, a Democrat, was the delegate from the Virgin Islands and was a Democrat.
+Christensen was the delegate from the Virgin Islands and was a Democrat.
 She served from 1997 to 2014.

 Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Christensen can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.